 Small business loans and lines of credit

 Similarly, getting a small business loan or line of credit can help you get started, depending on the type of business idea and strategic model you have.
 Taking out a small business loan or line of credit means you don’t have to give up equity to investors as an entrepreneur.

 There are various types of entrepreneurship, depending on your business objectives and goals.
 Figuring out your classification can help you create a more concise, focused and strategic plan to become a successful entrepreneur.

-The small business entrepreneurship definition includes anyone who is running their own business.
-This can include a range of professions, such as hairstylists, home repair technicians, consultants and more.
-There are 31.7 million small businesses nationwide, making up 99.9% of all U.S. businesses.
+This can include a range of small business owners, such as hairstylists, home repair technicians, consultants and more.
+There are 32.5 million small businesses nationwide, making up 99.9% of all U.S. businesses.

 Scalable startups take an innovative idea with the intent of scaling their business model to turn it into a large, profitable company.
-In some cases, these entrepreneurs take on the most risk.
 Often, scalable startup entrepreneurs seek funding from investors, such as venture capitalists.

 Intrapreneurship is for individuals operating within an already established organization, who have a track record of successful innovation.
 They push out new services and products centered on customer preferences, with the intent of keeping up and evolving with market demand.

 Social entrepreneurs focus their business on creating products and services that solve social needs and issues to make a local or global impact — like a sustainable clothing company using recycled materials to make a positive environmental impact.
 Generally, social entrepreneurs are focused on corporate social responsibility (CSR).